panzarino/mlbgame/README.md

 ```

 Finding stats for the Mets batters
-in the final game of the 2015 season
+in the final game of the 2015 World Series
-can also be done
+can also be done:

 ```python
 import mlbgame